EMN Privacy & Cookie Notice

-EMN Ireland maintains a professional/stakeholder contact database for the purposes of information dissemination within its network on relevant matters in migration and international protection debates.
+- EMN Ireland maintains a professional/stakeholder contact database for the purposes of information dissemination within its network on relevant matters in migration and international protection debates.
 This also includes contact details of those that subscribe to news, events, and publication notifications, or those that register to attend any of our events.

-EMN Ireland also maintains a database on published migration case law and this is available as a resource on our website.
+- We also maintain a database on published migration case law and this is available as a resource on our website.
 All data is sourced from judgments published by the Courts Service of Ireland and already in the public domain.
 All protection-related judgments are anonymised at source.
-We process these data on the basis of legitimate interest i.e. our core function to provide up-to-date, reliable and comparable information on migration to support policy-making in the EU.

 Do we share personal data with any third parties?